Denizköy VLF transmitter

 Denizköy VLF transmitter, also known as Bafa transmitter, is a facility of US Navy for military VLF transmission near Denizköy in Didim district of Aydın Province, Turkey, at 37°24'43"N 27°19'25"E. The facility situated at Denizköy uses two 380 metres tall guyed masts, which are the tallest man-made structures in Turkey.
 The transmitter is active on 26700 Hz under the callsign TBB.

+It usually transmits at 26.7 kHz, although shifts to 25.5 kHz,25.2 Khz or 25.15 kHz have been reported.